-The international academic journal and international book series entitled Islam in Southeast Asia will publish academic and policy works that concentrate on theoretical, methodological, empirical, religious, spiritual, and critical studies of Islam, including mundane praxes and day-to-day realities of Muslims (and their relations to non-Muslims) in Southeast Asia.
+The International Journal of Islam in Asia and the Islam in Southeast Asia book series will publish academic and policy works that concentrate on theoretical, methodological, empirical, religious, spiritual, and critical studies of Islam, including mundane praxes and day-to-day realities of Muslims (and their relations to non-Muslims) in Southeast Asia.
 It welcomes theoretical, conceptual, comparative, and issue-based research on historical and contemporary Southeast Asian Muslim communities, which are then examined and analysed using paradigmatic lenses of philosophy, theology, jurisprudence (law), mysticism, and related social sciences.
-The Islam in Southeast Asia journal and book series encourages interdisciplinarity and eclectic contributions from (early, mid-career, and senior) scholars and practitioners (e.g. preachers, spiritual/religious leaders, and policy makers) to facilitate a holistic approach towards the study of Islam and of Muslim societies in the region.
+The international academic journal and book series encourage interdisciplinarity and eclectic contributions from (early, mid-career, and senior) scholars and practitioners (e.g. preachers, spiritual/religious leaders, and policy makers) to facilitate a holistic approach towards the study of Islam and of Muslim societies in the region.

-Ayat az-Zaman Journal is a domestic publication of the Institute of Islamic Studies, University of the Philippines Diliman.
+Ayat az-Zaman Journal is a publication of the Institute of Islamic Studies, University of the Philippines Diliman.
 It is intended essentially as a forum for the discussion of Muslim societies and of Islam as a pivotal and dynamic worldview and way of life among Muslim peoples.
 Further, it seeks to serve as a medium for the creation of deeper understanding between Muslims and non-Muslims in order to advance the cause of peace and harmonious co-existence.
 The journal welcomes contributions that examine Islamic development in Muslim areas and other critical issues that affect Muslim societies, in general, and Muslims in the Philippines, in particular.